Tuesday, November 9, 2010

 Marty: What's next?
 What can we look forward to from Bowerbox?

-www.bowerbox.com and bowerbox.etsy.com and at the Book Arts Fair in November!
+Find Val at www.bowerbox.com and bowerbox.etsy.com and at the Book Arts Fair in November!